 Bonds are typically less volatile than shares, hybrids or property prices.
 Exposure to corporate bonds offers investors a known income stream and a known outcome at maturity.

-XTBs give you 100% of the coupons paid and the full face value of the bond in cash at maturity.
-This is subject to the creditworthiness of the underlying bond issuer and there being no extraordinary expenses for that Class.
+XTBs give you 100% of the coupons paid and the full face value of the bond ($100) in cash at maturity.
+This is subject to no issuer default.

 See XTBs in action